Set Up Communication Between External Device and Mech-MSR via TCP ASCII

 5. After each project run, Mech-MSR automatically pushes the results to the client.

-The next section on TCP ASCII commands will show the commands supported and analyze the returned results.
+The next section on TCP ASCII Commands will show the commands supported and analyze the returned results.

 Is this page helpful?